Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-5115 [Superseded by DHQGHN-QD-3626-2022] Regulation on Undergraduate Training.md

     b)  Standards for professional skills and complementary skills;
     c)  Attitude standards;
     d)  Jobs students can take on;
-    d) Ability to study and improve
+    đ) Ability to study and improve
         qualifications after graduation.
 3. The output standards for foreign language proficiency are as
     follows: